-HREL 202 The Family (3)

-The study of courtship, marriage, and family relationships from both a biblical and cultural perspective.
+HREL 202 The Family (3).
+Students explore courtship, marriage, and family relationships from both a biblical and cultural perspective.
+Prerequisite: PSY 103 Introduction to Psychology or SOC 103 Introduction to Sociology.

 HREL 211 Foundations of Helping Relationships (3)

 This course is designed to introduce students to the extensive body of knowledge related to communication and helping relationships.
 Self-understanding as a basic for effective communication will be emphasized.